auth0/docs/articles/protocols/saml/saml-configuration/special-configuration-scenarios/signing-and-encrypting-saml-requests.md

 If Auth0 is the SAML **service provider**, all SAML responses from your identity provider should be signed to indicate it hasn't been tampered with by an unauthorized third-party.

-You will then need to configure Auth0 to validate the responses' signatures by:
+You will need to configure Auth0 to validate the responses' signatures by:

 * Obtaining a signing certificate from the IdP
 * Loading the certificate from the IdP into your Auth0 Connection (in the Management Dashboard, go to the **Upload Certificate** section for your Connection by navigating to **Connections** -> **Enterprise** -> **SAMLP Identity Provider** -> **Settings**)